-Players not capable of play (e.g. players not able to walk on two legs, players not able to stand, or players with obvious malfunctions) are not permitted to participate in the game.
+Players not capable of play (e.g. players not able to walk on two legs, players not able to stand, or players with 1535 obvious malfunctions) are not permitted to participate in the game.
 They must be removed from the field.
 It is up to the referee to judge whether a player is capable of play.
 The referee may ask the team leader of a player suspected to be incapable of play to demonstrate playing ability at any time.
 A field player that is not able to get back into a stable standing or walking posture from a fall within 20 seconds will be removed from the field for 30 seconds removal penalty.
-It has to enter the field from the team's own half of the field close to the penalty mark facing the opposite touch line, as indicated by the referee.
-If the ball is within a radius of 0.5 m around the goal keeper inside the goal area, the goal keeper has to show active attempts to move the ball out of this radius.
-If no attempt is shown for 20 seconds, the goal keeper is considered to be an inactive player and receives a 30 second removal penalty.
+It has to enter the field from the team's own half of the field close to the penalty mark facing the opposite 1540 touch line, as indicated by the referee.
+If the ball is within a radius of 0.5 m around the goal keeper inside the goal seconds, the goal keeper is considered to be an inactive player and receives a 30 second removal penalty.